 - Use the web version of Facebook instead of the app

 - Be cautious with IoT devices

 - Download files from trusted sources

-- Use free open source software
+- Use free open source software and privacy software

 - Use secure payment methods

 - Reduce your digital footprint

 - Delete accounts you are not using